guhhhhaa/antbot-binance-weiquan/材料4-AntBot 相关信息.md

 **Interval arbitrage** — An cross-exchange arbitrage trading bot that tracks fluctuations in the price of a crypto asset across two markets.
 The robot is constantly monitoring the performance of an asset across set markets and automatically finds the best entry points.

-**Note**: To activate cryptocurrency bots on AntBot AI, you first need to top up your internal balance.
+**Note**：To activate cryptocurrency bots on AntBot AI, you first need to top up your internal balance.

 **Smart coverage**